 This idea of origin is emphasized for several reasons.
 In comparative religion, you might want to know where religion begins in people’s lives, how it functions in their lives, and how it is maintained or forgotten.
 Origin is emphasized at this point as well because the Western Abrahamic religions share the belief that there is only one god.
 They are grouped together and referred to as the monotheistic traditions.

-If you look at the second category of religions, the Indian religions, you notice that they don't adhere to a single supernatural deity.
-Because of this commonality among the Indian religions they are considered non-theistic, not relating to a single god in the way that the Western religions do.
-Two Indian religions that share a common geographic origin are Hinduism and Buddhism. while there are a lot of overlapping of ideology, belief, and practice, there are also many differences.
+If you look at the second category of religions, the Indian religions, you notice that they don’t adhere to a single supernatural deity.
+Because of this commonality among the Indian religions, they are considered non-theistic, not relating to a single god in the way that the Western religions do.
+Two Indian religions that share a common geographic origin are Hinduism and Buddhism.
+While there is a lot of overlapping of ideology, belief, and practice, there are also many differences.

 The third category of religions is the Taoic religions.
 These are the religions of East Asia and include Taoism, Shintoism, and Confucianism.